 In contrast cheetahs live in three main social groups: females with their cubs, male “coalitions”, and solitary males.
 Females lead a nomadic life searching for prey in large home ranges.
 Males are more sedentary and instead establish much smaller territories in areas with plentiful prey and access to females.

-When younger, they often form colalitions with other young males to assist each other with catching their prey.
+When younger, they often form coalitions with other young males to assist each other with catching their prey.
 Once matured, they prefer to operate alone and not have to compete with others for the attention of the females.

 Style of Hunting Their Prey